-Some more examples of malware that is designed to steal various information are AnarchyGrabber, Sorano and Oski.
-In most cases programs of this type target information that could be misused to generate revenue.
-Most common problems that victims experience are monetary, data loss, identity theft.
-It is worthwhile to mention that at the time of the research Taurus was not working on computers in Russia, Armenia, Belarus, Georgia, Kazakhstan, Tajikistan, Uzbekistan and Ukraine.
+Some more examples of malware programs designed to steal various information include AnarchyGrabber, Sorano and Oski.
+In most cases, programs of this type target information which can be misused to generate revenue.
+The most common problems that victims experience are monetary/data loss and identity theft.
+Note that at the time of research, Taurus was not working on computers in Russia, Armenia, Belarus, Georgia, Kazakhstan, Tajikistan, Uzbekistan and Ukraine.

 How did Taurus infiltrate my computer?

-If an email is received from suspicious, unknown address, it is irrelevant and contains some attachment (and/or website link), then it should be carefully analyzed.
-It is common that such emails are sent by cyber criminals.
-Therefore, files and links included in emails should not be opened if there is any reason to suspect that it may lead to installation of some malware.
+Do not open emails received from suspicious, unknown addresses, especially if they seem irrelevant and contain an attachment or website link.
+These emails are commonly sent by cyber criminals and can lead to installation of malware.
 All software should be downloaded from official web pages and via direct download links.
-Peer-to-Peer networks, third party downloaders, unofficial pages, third party installers, etc., should not be trusted and could be used to proliferate malicious files, programs.
+Peer-to-Peer networks, third party downloaders, unofficial pages, third party installers, etc., should not be trusted, since they can proliferate malicious files and programs.
 Installed software must be updated and activated (if necessary) through implemented functions and/or tools that are provided by official developers.
-It is worthwhile to mention that it is illegal to activate licensed software with third party, unofficial tools.
-And finally, a computer should be scanned for threats with a reputable antivirus or anti-spyware suite regularly.
-Such software should be always up to date.
+Note that it is illegal to activate licensed software with third party, unofficial tools.
+Finally, scan your computer regularly for threats with a reputable antivirus or anti-spyware suite.
+Keep this software up to date.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Screenshot of Taurus being for sale on hacker forum:
+Screenshot of Taurus for sale on hacker forum:

 Screenshots of Taurus administration panel:

-Update May 19, 2020 - Cyber criminals have recently released an updated version of Taurus Stealer.
+Update 19 May 2020 - Cyber criminals have recently released an updated version of Taurus Stealer.
 The malware control panel has been re-designed.
-Moreover, it has been implemented with several features (e.g., log download, log filtering, etc.) that significantly eases the usage.
+Moreover, it has been implemented with several features (e.g., log download, log filtering, etc.), which significantly simplifies usage.

 Instant automatic malware removal: